ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/ch14_exercises.rst

         .. tab:: Question

             Fix 5 errors in the code below so that it runs correctly.
+It will draw red and black horizontal stripes.

             .. activecode:: ch14ex1q
                 :nocodelens: